Feb 8, 2026

 TL;DR:

-bank asking for more evidence means your first submission was not enough.
-You usually have one short window to respond, and what you send next often decides the outcome.
+A bank asking for more evidence means your first submission fell short.
+You usually get one short window, often about 30 days, to reply, so send tighter, reason-specific proof instead of resending the same documents.

 Short Answer